- A valid University of Iowa ID card, UIHC badge, or Libraries issued borrower permit is required for check-out.

 - The replacement cost charged for a journal volume or issue is based on the latest subscription price or the cost of a microform replacement if the default replacement cost is not used.

-- Materials returned after billing will be issued a credit for the replacement charge only.
-The $10.00 replacement fine or any overdue fines will not be refunded.
+- Materials returned after billing will be issued a credit for the replacement charge, if returned within five years of billing.

 - Recall, Reminder and Overdue notices are sent via e-mail.